dgcfung/react-router-news/README.md

 #### React, React-Router, and the News, together at last!

-This assignment is meant to reinforce what we have already learned and for you get into a good workflow as we approach Project 2.
+This assignment is meant to reinforce what we have already learned in React and foor you to get into a good workflow as we approach Project 2.
 We want you to flex your creative muscles by building out a simple app.

 ![](https://res.cloudinary.com/jkarlin929/image/upload/v1550694937/ScreenshotNews_p8j2ul.png)